-Maurice Boyer is associate professor of music at Concordia University Chicago, where he conducts the chamber orchestra and women’s choir (Laudate), and teaches aural skills.
+Maurice Boyer is professor of music at Concordia University Chicago, where he conducts the chamber orchestra and the chapel choir (Schola Cantorum, and teaches aural skills, music history and courses in the honors curriculum.

 Degrees